adrianmroz82/PERN-TennisRacketFinderApp/README.md

 Right now application doesn't work by hand.
 For now, the database is created locally.
 The process of deploying app to make it fully work is in progress.

-A simple application for tennis fan, which allows to add, update and remove rackets
+A Fullstack application for tennis fan, which allows to add, update and remove rackets
-### To run an application, firstly start a server (path pern/server) and then a client (path pern/client) with  `npm start`
+### To run an application, firstly create #postgres database, and follow steps in path server/db.sql.
+Then, start a server (path pern/server) and a client (path pern/client) with  `npm start`

 ## Tech Stack